artefactual/atom-docs/user-manual/glossary/glossary.rst

     In AtoM a report icon can be found in the right hand :term:`context menu` of an :term:`archival description` :term:`view page`.
-Clicking on the report icon takes the user to a Reports screen and the choice of printing 3 different reports: File list, Item list, :term:`Physical storage <physical storage>` locations, or a set of Box labels, formatted as a `CSV <https://en.wikipedia.org/wiki/Comma-
+Clicking on the report icon takes the user to a Reports screen and the choice of printing 4 different reports: File list, Item list, :term:`Physical storage <physical storage>` locations, or a set of Box labels.
-    separated_values>`_.
 See :ref:`Reports/printing <reports-printing>`.
-Once
-    the user has finalized their report selection and is ready to print, go to the browser tabs and select file, from the drop-down list select print.

   Repository
     The Society of American Archivists `Glossary